Avonmouth: Avonmouth Sewage Works Nature Reserve

 The 10 ha Avonmouth Sewage Treatment Works is managed as a nature reserve by Wessex Water.
 The human-made lagoons and a pool provide a feeding and resting area for many birds including ducks such as pochard, tufted duck, teal and shoveler.
 The rough grassland provides a refuge for great crested newt, voles and other small mammals, which are preyed upon by kestrels and barn owls.

 The Range Distribution Centre

 Avonmouth is home to the largest single footprint warehouse in the United Kingdom, a 1,250,000 sq ft portal frame building operated by The Range as a distribution centre.
 The enormous building occupies 55 acres of land and is part of the Central Park project located close to the Severn estuary shoreline.
 Previously, the largest single footprint warehouse in the United Kingdom was a building operated by Amazon in Dunfermline, Scotland which covers 1,000,000 sq ft.

+Lawrence Weston Wind Turbine

+The Lawrence Weston Wind Turbine is located in Avonmouth near the Seabank Power Station.
+Standing at 150 m tall, it is the tallest onshore wind turbine in England.
+It is owned by the community of Lawrence Weston through a charity group called Ambition Lawrence Weston, where the revenue earned from selling its generated electricity is then used given back to the community to fund projects.